 Pamela Booton is a longtime Austin resident who is active as an arts advocate and financial consultant.
-She serves as Advisor of the Alamo Bay Writers’ Workshop and Alamo Bay Press, publishing works of high literary merit that celebrate life, the arts and progressive causes.
+She serves as Director of the Alamo Bay Writers’ Workshop and Alamo Bay Press, publishing works of high literary merit that celebrate life, the arts and progressive causes.

 Pamela graduated from The University of Texas at Austin with a degree in Mathematics and a concentration in Accounting.
 She began her business with Peat Marwick and her investment career with Merrill Lynch in Dallas.
 She returned to Austin over twenty years ago to complete the UT Actuarial Mathematics Program and establish her financial advisory practice.